 - Discuss the origins and effects of prejudice and discrimination.

 - Discuss the factors that influence our liking for other individuals and that lead to the

 Unit 1: Social Psychology as a Science and Social Cognition

-Unit 2: Social Cognition and Attitudes
+Unit 2: Social Perception and Attitudes

 Unit 3: Stereotyping, Prejudice, and Discrimination

 The following materials are required for this course:

 - Aronson, J., & Aronson, E. (Eds.).
 (2020).
 Readings about the social animal.
 (12th